 There are starting to be quite a lot of these sites and you have to wonder just how many can manage to stay in business.
 Still, I think a probable upside of all the competition will be an increase in expectations and the resulting quality of the offerings.

-Big Think is the newest entrant here.
-I am sure there are other sites like this that I don’t yet know about.
 These are places where you can see some of your favorite gurus being gurus and add your two cents.

 This list won’t come close to doing justice to what is going on out there in the world of open education, but suffice to say that between universities, NGOs, and foundation funded projects, there is practically nothing that you can’t learn online, and in many cases, take the underlying intellectual property and re-configure it to your own needs under an Creative Commons or other “copyleft” license.